OPERATION ENCOMPASS FOR SCHOOLS

 - All our paid and unpaid staff, including volunteers and governors, are given appropriate support and training

 Teachers and all support staff in our school play a crucial role in helping to identify where there are welfare concerns, and indicators of possible abuse or neglect, at an early stage.
-Our Lady of Muswell is committed to referring those concerns via the Designated Child Protection Lead (DCPL) to the appropriate organisation, and, where appropriate, to ongoing action to meet those needs.
-It is vital that parents and carers understand the responsibility placed on the school and staff for child protection .
-Section 4.8 of our policy indicates the procedure all staff are obliged to follow if concerned about a child.
-Section 4.11.10 (What happens after any concern is reported?) identifies what happens after a concern is reported.
+Our Lady of Muswell is committed to referring those concerns via the Designated Safeguarding Lead (DSL) to the appropriate

 In order to ensure that our children are adequately protected, we will ensure that:

-- We have a designated child protection lead and two deputy child protection leads who will attend multi-agency training at least annually to ensure that they are fully up-to-date with all new developments and practices in safeguarding and to meet any new legislative requirements as it emerges.
-At OLM our DCPL is the head teacher, Mrs Angela McNIcholas.
-The DCPL deputies are the deputy head, Mrs Audrey Galvin and the assistant head Mrs Caroline Naylor
+- We have a Designated Safeguarding Lead (DSL) and three deputy safeguarding leads who will attend multi-agency training to ensure that they are fully up-to-date with all new developments and practices in safeguarding and to meet any new legislative requirements as it emerges.
+At OLM, our DSL is

 - All children and their families and/or carers have access to this Safeguarding Policy via our website.
-PAper copies will be made avaiable on request.
+Paper copies will be made available on request.

-- The safeguarding policy is reviewed on an annual basis by the DCPL and the Governors
+- The safeguarding policy is reviewed on an annual basis by the DSL and the Governors

 Key Areas of safeguarding responsibilities: